 Before Russia invaded Ukraine in February 2022, subjecting the Russian economy to steep sanctions from the international community, it faced economic turmoil that began in mid-2014 with the rapid collapse of its currency – the ruble – in the global foreign exchange market.
 With the currency in a tailspin, Russian companies found it increasingly difficult to repay foreign denominated debts – such as U.S. dollar-denominated debt.
 These dynamics took an early toll on the country’s economy, which was further hit in 2015 with sharply lower crude oil prices, although it had recovered slightly by late 2017.

 Setting the Stage

 The upshot is that U.S. interest rates have been rising more slowly than many experts had initially expected following the first rate hike.
 While domestic employment has remained strong, wage growth and consumer price inflation have remained stagnant.
 The lack of improvement in inflation could put a cap on the pace of interest rate hikes over the coming quarters, which could provide some wiggle room for emerging markets when it comes to repaying debt.

 Falling Oil Prices

 Russia’s economy is heavily dependent on crude oil and natural gas, especially when it comes to state-owned giants like Gazprom.
-Between mid-2014 and early-2016, crude oil prices have fallen from a high of around $100 per barrel to about $30 per barrel, cutting deep into the country’s major source of revenue.
+Between mid-2014 and early-2016, crude oil prices have fallen from a high of $107.95 per barrel to a low of $29.16 per barrel, cutting deep into the country’s major source of revenue.
 Investors have responded by selling oil equities, while there are broader concerns of the government’s ability to weather the storm.

 The increased production of shale-based oil and gas in the U.S. could keep pressure on prices over the long term in the $75 to $80 per barrel range.
 While the Middle East initially kept production at a high to try and encourage shale operations to shut down, OPEC leaders have since reversed course and have relied on production cuts to boost prices.
 These dynamics helped crude oil prices rebound from their lows made in early 2016 to reach over $50 by 2017.